Frequently Asked Questions

 The financial obligations that accompany membership differ from chapter to chapter.
 Each organization is self supporting, functioning from dues paid by its members.
 The first year of membership is generally higher due to one-time membership fees.
 Dues and other fees cover items such as national membership, insurance, social events, composites, leadership programs, alumni functions and new member recruitment.
 Each chapter will be able to provide students with specific financial information during recruitment or whenever they happen to visit.

 When students join a chapter, they will participate in a period of orientation where they learn about the history and values of the organization and the university, as well as attend weekly business meetings (also referred to as chapter meetings).
 Hazing is opposed by all fraternities and sororities on the university campus and is not tolerated!
 (See the university's hazing policy in the Student Code of Conduct for more information.)
 Students should never be asked to do anything they do not want do to.
-Parents who believe that students are being hazed should contact Matthew Mitchell, coordinator of Greek Life, at 404-413-1580.
+Parents who believe that students are being hazed should contact Greek Life staff or the Dean of Students.
 For more information on hazing, please visit Stop Hazing.